fastah/cli-tools/README.md

 # `whereis`- find geo-location of a mobile IP address
-`whereis` - a CLI tool for IP address to approximate location determination via [Fastah's REST API](https://aws.amazon.com/marketplace/pp/B084VR96P3).
+`whereis` - a CLI tool for IP address to approximate location determination via [Fastah's REST API available on the AWS Marketplace](https://aws.amazon.com/marketplace/pp/B084VR96P3).
 It uses underlying statistical models to provide city-level results, timezone information, country and continent information.

 # `howfastis`- find network quality for mobile IP address
 `howfastis` - a CLI tool for predicting network performance for a mobile visitor using just the IP address.
 Email Fastah at support@getfastah.com to speak to the authors.